 After being launched

-the LG G3 Beat but has noted it will be announced locally at the time of launch.
+The South Korean giant has not revealed the price details of the LG G3 Beat but has noted it will be announced locally at the time of launch.

 (Also see: LG G3 vs. LG G3 Beat)